kyouryuukunn/renpy-ActionEditor/README.md

          config.layers = ['master', 'background', 'middle', 'forward', 'transient', 'screens', 'overlay']

  Second, register layers which participate to a 3D motion as 3d layers by :func:`register_3d_layer`.
-Z coordinates of these layers can be moved and applied transforms to by positions of the camera and 3D layers.
+The z coordinates of these layers can be moved and applied transforms to by positions of the camera and 3D layers.
 If anything isn't registered as 3D layers, this script registers 'master' layer as 3D layer.::